ShortlistShortlistedRemoved from shortlist 5

 Power & Run Time

-The Briggs & Stratton Storm Responder's core is the 420 cc Briggs & Stratton OHV 4-stroke engine, which runs on gasoline.
-With an output of 120/240V, it provides a running wattage of 6,250W and a peak wattage of 8,500W.
+The Briggs & Stratton Storm Responder is powered by a 420 cc Briggs & Stratton OHV 4-stroke engine.
+It delivers 120/240V, runs on gasoline and offers a running wattage of 6,250W as well as a peak wattage of 8,500W.

-The Storm Responder can operate for around 11 hours at 50% load with a full tank (fuel consumption around 0.68 GPH), due to its fuel capacity of 7.5 gallons.
+The fuel capacity of 7.5 gallons allows the Storm Responder to operate for around 11 hours at 50% load with a full tank (fuel consumption around 0.68 GPH).

 Outlets

-As the Storm Responder holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+As it features a twist-lock L14-30R receptacle, the Storm Responder is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

 Portability

-Since the generator weighs 210 lbs, it will be incredibly difficult to manually lift it and transport it, even though it is technically considered to 'be portable' (in the sense that it is movable).
+Although this generator is technically considered 'portable' (in the sense that it can be moved), its 210 lbs make it incredibly difficult to manually lift and transport.
 However, this lack of maneuverability is compensated by its wheel kit (⌀10") and its folding handle, with which you can conveniently shift it, once it's on the ground.

 Features